verisense-network/docs/src/introduction/overview.md

 Note: This mechanism can integrate with automated micropayments for pay-per-call services.

-### AI-based incentive & serivce inspection
+### Service Inspection and Performance Evaluation with Incentive Alignment

-Verisense's SenseSpace is a user-facing application where all requests are processed through **Katryna**, a specialized system-scope agent that verifies service quality from online agents and MCP servers before deducting fees from user accounts and disbursing payments to providers.
+Verisense's SenseSpace is a user-facing application where all requests are processed through **Katryna**, a specialized system-scope agent that inspect service quality and measure task performance of online agents and MCP servers before deducting fees from user accounts and disbursing payments to providers.

 Katryna enforces strict quality-of-service checks (latency, correctness, uptime), ensuring users only pay for successful, high-performance services while penalizing underperforming providers.
 Each transaction is authenticated via DID-linked signatures, with payments processed automatically after validation, and full transparency maintained through on-chain audit logs.
 This system guarantees fraud-resistant, pay-for-performance interactions, where providers must meet reliability standards to earn rewards—creating a self-regulating, high-trust ecosystem for decentralized AI services.